-1. Preheat your oven to 375 degrees F. Lightly grease a 9×13-inch casserole dish with olive oil or cooking spray.
-Set aside.
+1. Preheat the oven to 375 degrees Fahrenheit and spray a 9×13-inch casserole dish with non-stick cooking spray.

-3. Stir in some spices.
-Reduce heat to medium and add the chopped jalapeño pepper (if using) and spices (the taco seasoning, ground cinnamon, salt, and pepper) to the shallots.
-Mix well to combine and cook until fragrant – only 60 seconds or so as we don’t want to burn the spices.
+3. Add the spices.
+Reduce heat to medium and add the chopped jalapeño pepper (if using) and spices (the taco seasoning, ground cinnamon, salt, and pepper).
+Mix well and cook until fragrant (about 60 seconds).

 4. Sauté the remaining veggies.
 Add the chopped red bell pepper, cherry tomatoes, zucchini, and yellow squash.
 Cook for approximately 6-8 minutes, or until vegetables are just starting to soften.
 Stir in the chopped cilantro and remove from heat.

 5. Assemble.
-To assemble your vegetarian enchiladas add approximately 1/2 a cup (or more if needed) of enchilada sauce to the bottom of your prepared baking dish and spread evenly to coat the surface.
-Add approximately 1/2 cup (give or take) of the cooked veggie mixture down the middle of a tortilla and sprinkle with cheese.
+Add approximately 1/2 a cup (or more if needed) of enchilada sauce to the bottom of your prepared baking dish and spread evenly to coat the surface.
+Add approximately 1/2 cup (give or take) of the cooked veggie mixture down the middle of a tortilla and sprinkle with cheese (try not to over-fill).
 Roll up as snug as possible and transfer to your baking dish, seam-side-down.
 Repeat with the remaining tortillas and filling.

 6. Top with sauce and cheese.
-Once your baking dish is filled with rolled-up enchiladas, drizzle with the remaining sauce and sprinkle the top with shredded Monterey Jack cheese.
+Once your baking pan is filled with rolled-up enchiladas, drizzle with the remaining sauce and sprinkle the top with shredded Monterey Jack cheese.

 7. Bake.
 Transfer to your preheated oven and bake for approximately 20 minutes, or until the cheese is golden and bubbly.

 8. Serve.
-Remove from the oven and serve with your favorite garnishes such as,
+Remove from the oven and serve with your favorite garnishes and toppings.

 - Add one tablespoon of oil to a large skillet over medium heat.
 When hot, add one corn tortilla to the center of the skillet.